little-world/rust-course/src/33-appendix-c-anti-patterns.md

 Anti-patterns are common solutions to recurring problems that initially seem reasonable but ultimately create more issues than they solve.
 Unlike design patterns, which represent best practices, anti-patterns represent pitfalls—seductive shortcuts that lead to bugs, performance degradation, or unmaintainable code.

 In Rust, anti-patterns often emerge when developers apply patterns from other languages without adapting to Rust's ownership model, or when they fight the compiler rather than understanding what it's trying to prevent.
-The borrow checker is not your enemy—it's preventing real bugs.
+The borrow checker is not your enemy—it's preventing real-time bugs.
 When code feels like a battle against the type system, you're usually approaching the problem incorrectly.

 This catalog identifies common anti-patterns in four categories: